imagej/imagej.github.io/pages/2016-05-10_-_ImageJ_HOWTO_-_Java_8,_Java_6,_Java_3D.md

       - **Make sure you switch your ImageJ over to Java 8 *before* enabling the Java-8 update site\!**

-{% capture includecontent %} If you enable the Java-8 update site while still running Java 6, your installation will become non-functional\! {% endcapture %}
+{% include warning-sidebox-right content='If you enable the Java-8

-{% include warning-box content=includecontent %}
+update site while still running Java 6, your installation will become non-functional\!' %}

 Alternately, you can simply download a new Fiji as described above.